 Policy Area Policy Monitoring Indicator Target H denotes headline target Indicator in AMR Housing 1) Brownfield 2) Housing provision 3) Plany space 1) H1 2) H1-2 3)Play space 1) Dwellings completed on brownfield land.
 Additional 220 affordable dwellings secured through S106.
 2) Dwelling completions 3) Amount of open space provided through S106 agreements.
-H. At least 60% of new dwellings on brownfield land by 2008.
+1) H. At least 60% of new dwellings on brownfield land by 2008.
 The target for affordable housing has been replaced with the new target in the Regeneration Strategy.
-H. Structure Plan guidelines of 5,500 dwellings (1991-2011) Increase in the amount of POS in the Borough from the 2000 survey.
-Core indicator target 2b.
+2) H. Structure Plan guidelines of 5,500 dwellings (1991-2011) 3) Increase in the amount of POS in the Borough from the 2000 survey.
+1) Core indicator target 2b.
 The target has been changed to an annual target to tie in with BVPI 106 to provide consistency between corporate reports and to look at progress on a yearly basis.
 The target for affordable housing has been replaced with the more up to date target in the Regeneration Strategy.
-Core indicator 2a.
-Local indicator 5.
+2) Core indicator 2a.
+3) Local indicator 5.
 Employment 1) Land developed .
 2) Protection of employment land.
-1) EMP 1-3 2) EMP5 Number of jobs provided on allocated employment sites.
-Area of land in employment use outside the town centre.
-H. Development of Ha of land for employment.
-No net loss of land in employment.
-Local indicator This indcator This indcator This indcator was not included in the AMR.
+1) EMP 1-3 2) EMP5 1) Number of jobs provided on allocated employment sites.
+2) Area of land in employment use outside the town centre.
+1) H. Development of 14 ha of land for employment.
+2) No net loss of land in employment.
+1) Local indicator 10.
+2) This indcator was not included in the AMR.
 Core indicators 1a-f provide detailed monitoring on employment and it was considered unnecessary to add a further indicator.